haoliangsky1/Stat159_Project1/paper/paper.md

 I finished this project independently, for most of the information I need was available online.
+Because of the nature of lives of college students, I could not find a large trunk time solely for this project.
+Instead, I split up the project into shorter parts and did them one by one.
+In the process, I also get used to committing any changes I made to the files often and with more and more succinct and reader-friendly commit messages so that I can pick up where I was quickly.

 # Conclusion

 From the discussion above, we see that a few tools are essential in the reproducible workflow. `Makefile` streamlines the compiling process, `Git` makes version control and collaborative development clear and straightforward, `GitHub` helps us to see and use each other work with its remote repository, opening source for the public, `pandoc` makes typesetting and academic writing readable and pretty, and `markdown` enables the content to be converted into multiple formats for specific purpose.

+The quest of creating the culture of reproducible and collaborative science would not be easy.
+With these tools, I hope that more and more people would be willing to and be able to join the community of open-source scientific research.